dylan-lang/opendylan/documentation/library-reference/source/index.rst

 =======================

-This reference describes the libraries provided with Open Dylan, either as part of the "opendylan" repository or included therein as a submodule.
+This reference describes the libraries provided with Open Dylan, either as part of the "opendylan" repository or included therein as submodules.

 It also documents Dylan language extensions and the LID file format.